 If there’s one thing that New Yorker’s like to do, it’s shop.
-From the world-famous luxury retailers of Madison Avenue to the swanky boutiques of Soho, there’s something for every taste and style.
+From the world-famous luxury retailers of Madison Avenue to the expensive boutiques of Soho, there’s something for every taste and style.
 Here is look at some of the best neighborhoods to find things to fill your closets—and maybe pick up a few gifts as well.

 The Upper East SideThe Upper East Side

 The Upper East Side’s Madison Avenue is the obvious go-to for luxury jewelry and designer clothing.
 Walk along and score the latest looks at Lanvin, Tod’s, Ralph Lauren, Gucci, Christian Louboutin, Cartier, and Fred Leighton.
 Not to mention that all the world’s best department stores are in the area including Bergdorf Goodman’s, Bloomingdale’s and Barney’s and even Fivestory.
 Long a bastion of good taste, the Upper East is filled with old-world favorites and new wonders like Alexis Bittar and Milly.

 These days, Soho is considered the best shopping area because of the diverse array of shopping options.
 There are trendy of the moment fashion names like Acne, Alexander Wang, Rag & Bone, Phillip Lim mixed with classic stand by’s like J.Crew and Levi’s alongside Burberry, Chanel, Prada.
 And shopping isn’t limited to clothing.
 There are also plenty of places to pick up a new piece of furniture or the perfect piece for the mantel, including everything from Alessi, Muji, Taschen to CB2 and Room & Board.